Signatures feature downloads digitally signed signatures to devices. Diagnostic

 specification format is one of the following two types:

-specification type: syslog, periodic, configuration, Online Insertion Removal
+specification type: syslog, periodic, configuration, and call home are the

-Manager (EEM) specification type: supports any new EEM event detector without
+Event Manager (EEM) specification type: supports any new EEM event detector

 Other than using EEM

-to detect events, DS is triggered when a Tool Command Language (Tcl) script is
+to detect events, a DS is triggered when a Tool Command Language (Tcl) script

-detection involves defining two or more event detectors, two or more
+detection involves defining two or more event detectors, two ore more

 corresponding tracked object states, and a time period for the events to occur.